telerik/ajax-docs/api/server/Telerik.Web.UI.GridExcelBuilder/AttributesCollection.md

 Gets a value indicating whether the collection is read-only.

-###  Keys `ICollection`

-Gets an ICollection object containing the keys of the collection.

-###  Values `ICollection`

-Gets an ICollection object containing the values in the collection.

-###  Item `String`

-Returns the attribute located at the corresponding position

-###  Count `Int32`

-Gets the number of elements contained in the ICollection.
-(Inherited from ICollection.)

 ###  IsSynchronized `Boolean`

 Gets a value indicating whether access to the ICollection is synchronized (thread safe).
 (Inherited from ICollection.)

+###  Item `String`

+Returns the attribute located at the corresponding position

+###  Keys `ICollection`

+Gets an ICollection object containing the keys of the collection.

 ###  SyncRoot `Object`

 Gets an object that can be used to synchronize access to the ICollection.
 (Inherited from ICollection.)

+###  Values `ICollection`

+Gets an ICollection object containing the values in the collection.

 ## Methods